yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 Our current LTS release is version 4, and our new LTS release 5 is expected in March.

-During April and May, we will release these paths:
+During April and May, we will release these patches:
 - For version 4 LTS - versions 4.0.13 and 4.0.14
 - For the new version 5 LTS - versions 5.0.1 and 5.0.2